rudi77/CarND-Path-Planning-Project/README.md

 - __TrajectoryGenerator__: The TrajectorGenerator generates trajectories.
 It takes the current egocar's state, the target speed and the target lane as input parameters and computes a trajectory.
 The trajectory is computed in frenet coordinates but finally transformed into global coordinates as its is required by the simulator.

+## Discussion

+In principle my Highway Path Planner works, at least most of the time but there still many features that I haven't implemented.

+- It does not use a separate __Prediction__ module which uses a __Model-Based__ or __Data-Based__ approach to predict the trajectories of other vehicles using.

+- The acceleration of the egocar does not work properly.

+- The state machine is very simple and could definitely be improved.

 -----------------

 ### Simulator.